This post may contain affiliate links. Please read our disclosure policy.

 Why You’ll Love This Recipe

-• Versatile: Use it in pies, tarts, or as a topping for various desserts.
+• Versatile: Use in pies, tarts, or as a dessert topping.

 Ingredients